Rocky-04/Multishop_Django_Web_Store/README.md

 News blog: The project includes a news blog where users can view updates and news related to the project.

-Personal user account: Users can create a personal account and log in to the project.
+Personal user account: Users can create a personal account and log in to the site.

 Multiple languages: The project includes support for multiple languages, allowing users to choose their preferred language.